-During our phonics lessons, the children will continue to learn the Set 1 and 2 sounds to ensure speed and fluency when reading them.
-The children will practise the skill of blending every day and will practise segmenting words into sounds to support their spelling.
-During this term, we aim to get children reading sentences with accuracy and independence.
-Look out for the ‘Book Bag Books’ that will be sent home with your child each week.
-These are books that your child will be able to read to you and should be practised every day.
+We will continue to practise the Set 1 and 2 sounds during our phonics lessons.
+The children will practise the skill of blending every day and will continue to segment words into sounds to support their spelling.
+During this term, we aim to get children reading short sentences with accuracy and independence.
+Look out for the Read, Write, Inc books that will be sent home with your child each day that contain phrases and short sentences.
+These should be practised at home with your child on a daily basis.
+Your child may also bring home a ‘Book Bag Book’.
+Please ensure that your child is bringing their books to school each day so that they can be changed.

 Thank you for your continued support and please do not hesitate to speak to a member of the Foundation Stage Team if you have any questions.